ZYChimne/ZYChimne.github.io/content/page/about-me/index.md

 # Education

-- M.S. in Computer Science, Rice University, August 2022-Dec 2023 | GPA: 3.93/4.0
+- M.S. in Computer Science, Rice University, August 2022-Dec 2023 | GPA: 3.86/4.0
 - B.S. in Computer Science, Wuhan University, September 2018-June 2022 | GPA: 3.69/4.0

 # Work Experience

 - **Full Stack Engineering Intern**, Alibaba Cloud, _May 2023-Aug 2023_

-  - Designed and developed an agent-based AI Question Answering System with Large Language Model and **Redis**, **PostgreSQL**, **GRPC**, which is used in Apache RocketMQ Chinese Forum and Alibaba Cloud Developer Forum.
+  - Designed and developed an AI Question Answering System using AI models, **Redis**, **PostgreSQL**, and **GRPC**, deployed in Apache RocketMQ Chinese Forum and Alibaba Cloud Developer Forum.
-  - Built a QA & LLM Management System with **Python** and **NextJS**, enabling devops to manage datasets and apps with AI and update / switch LLM models.
+  - Created an [AI-native App Management System](https://github.com/devsapp/agentcraft) with **Python** and **NextJS**, with over 1K daily API calls in August 2023 and a growing user base.
-  - Created multiple LLM related Serverless deployment templates (embedding, chat completion, etc) for Function Computing, and they are used by 10K+ developers.
+  - Developed Serverless deployment templates for LLM-related applications, utilized by over 10K developers on Function Computing.
-  - Contributed to Kafka Console Development with **React**.
+  - Contributed to the development of Kafka Console using **React**.

 - **Android & Front-end Engineering Intern**, Sensetime, _September 2021-July 2022_

-  - Oversaw and designed a mobile meeting room appointment system using **React** and **TypeScript**,  which became one of the most used enterprise applications within the company and with 2 clients.
+  - Led a mobile meeting room appointment system using **React** and **TypeScript**, becoming a widely adopted enterprise solution with 2 clients.
-  - Conceptualized and developed Elevator Visualization Platform and Big Intelligent Screen with **Kotlin**, making it easier for users to look up elevator status and meeting room reservation status.
+  - Developed an Elevator Visualization Platform and Big Intelligent Screen using **Kotlin**, improving elevator and meeting room status accessibility.
-  - Created and introduced logging module in Pyramid SDK; maintainers and developers could view device logs online rather than ADB and was able to store persistently.
+  - Introduced a logging module in Pyramid SDK, enabling online device log viewing and persistent storage, reducing reliance on Android Debug Bridge.
-  - Contributed to design of authorization module in Pyramid SDK with **Java** and ensured only authorized devices could access internal data.
+  - Contributed to the design of an authorization module in Pyramid SDK using **Java**, enhancing data security by limiting access to authorized devices.

 - **Computer Graphics Engineering Intern**, CBIM, _August 2021-September 2021_

-  - Programmed water graphics (surface, body and waves) and water bank with **Vulkan** and **C++** for architecture designers; beta tested for 10K users.
+  - Developed water graphics and bank features using **Vulkan** and **C++** for architecture designers, undergoing successful beta testing with 10K users.
-  - Implemented water real-time information synchronization with front-end team
+  - Achieved real-time water information synchronization with the web development team.

 - **Front-end Engineering Intern**, CBIM, _December 2020-January 2021_
-  - Developed a website using **Vue.js** and Vue-Router to interact with the REST API.
+  - Created a website using **Vue.js** and **Vue-Router** for REST API interaction.
-  - Built the layout of website with **ElementUI** to show widgets and visualized project information in a dynamic map with **LayerUI.js**.
+  - Designed the website layout using **ElementUI** to display widgets and visualized project information dynamically using **LayerUI.js**.

 # Research Experience

+- **Researcher**, SYSU (Advised by Ruixuan Wang), _June 2021-November 2021_
+  - Investigated feature map smooth mapping with attention information.
+  - Created visual representations of model architecture and experimental results.

 - **Researcher**, WHU IR LAB (Advised by Chenliang Li), _September 2020-June 2021_
-  - Tried to intergrade Entity information in Embedding Layer using Named Entity Information to improve the model information retrieval performance on SQuAD 2.0
+  - Enhanced model information retrieval in SQuAD 2.0 by integrating named entity information into the Embedding Layer.
-  - Explored cross view training by training the origin model and summary model together and assembling their result to improve model performance
+  - Improved model performance by exploring cross-view training, assembling the origin model and summary model.
-  - Explored Linear Complexity Attention mechanism with minimal loss on accuracy performance while time consumption reduced by 50%
+  - Achieved a 50% reduction in time consumption with minimal loss in accuracy by implementing the Linear Complexity Attention mechanism.
-  - Used Contrast Learning and improved Chinese BERT Classification Model on debate dataset by 16% comparing to baseline BERT
+  - Enhanced a Chinese BERT Classification Model for debate datasets by 16% using Contrast Learning compared to the baseline BERT.
-- **Researcher**, SYSU (Advised by Ruixuan Wang), _June 2021-November 2021_
-  - Explored feature map smooth mapping with attention information
-  - Visualized model architecture and experiment results

 # Projects

-## Instant
+## Instant | Social Media Platform

-Golang, MongoDB, Gin, Vue, TypeScript _March 2022-Present_, [GitHub](https://github.com/ZYChimne/instant-go)
+Golang, MongoDB, Gin, TypeScript, Vue _March 2022-Present_, [github/instant-go](https://github.com/ZYChimne/instant-go)

-- Designed and implemented a **Fan Out on Write** inbox using **Go** and **MongoDB** to retrieve user feed, decreasing time to fetch data comparing to Fan out on Read by over 3 times.
+- Developed a **Fan Out on Write** inbox in **Go** and **MongoDB**, reducing data retrieval time by over 3 times compared to Fan Out on Read.
-- Designed and built hierarchical web session cache system with **Redis** and **MongoDB**; over 10 times faster than retrieving data from database directly.
+- Created an efficient hierarchical web session cache system using **Redis** and **MongoDB**, delivering data retrieval speeds over 10 times faster than direct database access.
-- Launched instant messaging system with **Web Socket**.
+- Implemented a real-time messaging system using **Web Sockets**.
-- Managed a fast web interface with **Vue 3**, **TypeScript**, and **Vite 3**; achieved 98 on performance in lighthouse on the main page.
+- Designed a high-performance web interface with **Vue 3**, **TypeScript**, and **Vite 3**, achieving a 98 Lighthouse performance score.

+## AgentCraft | AI-native App Management System Using LLM

+Python, FastAPI, PostgreSQL, Redis, _May 2023- August 2023, [github/agentcraft](https://github.com/devsapp/agentcraft)

+- Designed and deployed a system with 1K daily API calls on Alibaba Cloud (August 2023).
+- Enabled support for multiple LLMs, including native OpenAI API and Huggingface Models with [adapters](https://github.com/devsapp/fc-llm-image-source).
+- Implemented text segmentation and vectorization using a [custom **SentenceTransformers** service](https://github.com/devsapp/fc-embedding-api) and **PostgreSQL**.
+- Developed a distributed LLM cache and history system using **Redis**.

-## macOS in TypeScript
+## macOS in TypeScript | Web Page with MacOS Interface

-React, SCSS, Animation, Typescript, _November 2021-May 2022_, [GitHub](https://github.com/ZYChimne/macos-in-typescript)
+React, SCSS, Animation, Typescript, _November 2021-May 2022_, [github/macos-in-typescript](https://github.com/ZYChimne/macos-in-typescript)

-- Used **React.js** for state management and lazy initialization to achieve better performance.
+- Utilized **React.js** for efficient state management and lazy initialization to enhance performance.
-- Built components from scratch, such as switch, image previewer, carousal and pop-over
+- Designed custom components including switches, image previewers, carousels, and pop-overs.
-- Developed **SCSS** and canvas animations to make the interface friendly and smooth
+- Implemented **SCSS** and canvas animations for a user-friendly and smooth interface.
-- Achieved 95 (Performance), 100 (Accessibility), 100 (Best Practice), 100 (SEO) in Chrome lighthouse
+- Achieved outstanding Chrome Lighthouse scores: 95 for Performance, 100 for Accessibility, 100 for Best Practices, and 100 for SEO.

-## CyDrive Windows Client
+## CyDrive Windows Client | Cloud Drive Windows Client

-C#, .Net Framework, WPF, XAML, _September 2021-November 2021_, [GitHub](https://github.com/ZYChimne/CyDrive-windows)
+C#, .Net Framework, WPF, XAML, _September 2021-November 2021_, [github/CyDrive-windows](https://github.com/ZYChimne/CyDrive-windows)

-- Implemented all page layouts and set up navigation logic of the application
+- Created page layouts and navigation logic for the application.
-- Page design was completely grid-based, showing great flexibility and robustness on all kinds of devices
-- Built basic functions including login/out, sign up, new/delete, rename, multi-select, upload/download and etc.

-## Music Player

-Kotlin, Android, _June 2021-August 2021_

-- Implemented MVVM design pattern, updating data by Live Data and Data Binding
-- Built a database to keep the user information and recover them on Application opens
-- Used Repository to interact with the database to implement querying and search data of the database
-- Integrated RxJava to check whether permission is granted and notify the activity
-- Used ContentResolver to query the MP3 file in the device and filter the media file whose length is shorter than two minutes
-- Built with Launch and Dispatch for multi-thread to improve application performance and thread safety when updating notification and obtaining permissions
-- Implemented module development pattern by dividing the music player model into permissionModule, mediaModule, repositoryModule and etc.
+- Utilized a flexible grid-based design for optimal performance on various devices.
+- Developed essential features such as user authentication, file management (new/delete/rename), multi-select, and file operations (upload/download).

-## Ai-Debater Classification Model
+## AI-Debater Classification Model | Text Classification Model

-Python, Pytorch, Bert, Transformers, _June 2021_, [GitHub](https://github.com/ZYChimne/AI-Debater)
+Python, Pytorch, Bert, Transformers, _June 2021_, [github/AI-Debater](https://github.com/ZYChimne/AI-Debater)

-- Used adapted contrast learning and smoothed dropout strategies and evaluate our method on Bert and variances of Bert
+- Employed adapted contrast learning and smoothed dropout techniques to enhance Bert and its variants.
-- Improved model performance from 78% to 92% in original baseline test setting and from 74% to 80.3% in test dataset setting
+- Achieved significant performance improvements, raising accuracy from 78% to 92% in the original baseline test and from 74% to 80.3% in the test dataset setting.

-## Dropout Against Deep Leakage from Gradients
+## Dropout Against Deep Leakage from Gradients | Research

 Python, Pytorch, _June 2021_

-- Re-implemented Deep Leakage from Gradients (NeurIPS2019) and evaluate the data leaking problem on commonly used datasets
+- Re-implemented Deep Leakage from Gradients (NeurIPS2019) and assessed data leakage issues on standard datasets.
-- Explored new ways to prevent detecting and recovering original raw data, and eventually used Dropout to prevent Deep Leakage from Gradients converges to original local data with minimal model performance loss
+- Innovated methods to thwart the detection and recovery of raw data, successfully utilizing Dropout to prevent Deep Leakage from Gradients from converging to original local data with minimal model performance loss.

-## Cminus Compiler
+## Cminus Compiler | Subset of *C* Compiler

-C, Flex, Linux, Bison, Cmake, Linux, _March 2021-June 2021_, [GitHub](https://github.com/ZYChimne/CMINUS-Compiler)
+C, Flex, Linux, Bison, Cmake, Linux, _March 2021-June 2021_, [github/CMINUS-Compiler](https://github.com/ZYChimne/CMINUS-Compiler)

-- Designed rules and regular expressions for lexical analysis and syntax analysis to generate Abstract Syntax Tree and calculate expression results
+- Created rules and regular expressions for lexical and syntax analysis, generating Abstract Syntax Trees and computing expressions.
-- Implemented exception analysis to find out and highlight error types locations, and details in code
+- Implemented error analysis, pinpointing error types, locations, and details in code.
-- Built regular expression match patterns to support float in scientific notation and integers in binary, octonary and hexadecimal
+- Developed regex patterns for handling scientific notation floats and binary, octal, and hexadecimal integers.

-## Feature Cross Recommender with Attention
+## Feature Cross Recommender with Attention | Research

-Python, Tensorflow, DCN, _March 2021_, [GitHub](<(https://github.com/ZYChimne/Recommender-with-Attention)>)
+Python, Tensorflow, DCN, _March 2021_, [github/Recommender-with-Attention](<(https://github.com/ZYChimne/Recommender-with-Attention)>)

-- Re-implemented Deep & Cross Network on MovieLens, referring to Deep & Cross Network for Ad Click Predictions (KDD2017)
+- Re-implemented Deep & Cross Network on MovieLens, following the approach from Deep & Cross Network for Ad Click Predictions (KDD2017).
-- Explored ways of feature smooth and adapt matrix production in the end, which is able to reduce the parameters and inference time of the model, while increasing its performance by reducing RMSE by 0.004
+- Enhanced model performance by optimizing feature smoothing and adapting matrix production, reducing parameters, inference time, and RMSE by 0.004.

-## Bert in Pytorch
+## Bert in Pytorch | Research

 Python, Pytorch, Transformers, Bert, _March 2021_

-- Implemented a Bidirectional Encoder Representations from Transformers in Pytorch, which is able to run a variety of tasks, including mask language modeling and question answering
+- Developed a versatile Bidirectional Encoder Representations from Transformers (BERT) model in PyTorch, supporting tasks such as masked language modeling and question answering.

-## Multi-elevator Control System
+## Multi-elevator Control System | Embedding System

-C, AT89C52, Keil, Proteus, _September 2020-December 2020_, [GitHub](https://github.com/ZYChimne/MultiElevator)
+C, AT89C52, Keil, Proteus, _September 2020-December 2020_, [github/MultiElevator](https://github.com/ZYChimne/MultiElevator)

-- Designed circuit blueprint connecting AT89C52 and devices
+- Created a circuit blueprint for connecting AT89C52 microcontroller with various devices.
-- Designed multi-elevator control system which is able to assign the most appropriate one of the two elevators in a four-floor building
+- Designed a multi-elevator control system for efficient elevator assignment in a four-floor building, optimizing passenger flow.

-## Question Answering System
+## Question Answering System | REST API

-Full-stack, Java, SpringBoot, Bootstrap, Thymeleaf, JPA, _September 2020-December 2020_, [GitHub](https://github.com/ZYChimne/MRCWeb)
+Full-stack, Java, SpringBoot, Bootstrap, Thymeleaf, JPA, _September 2020-December 2020_, [github/MRCWeb](https://github.com/ZYChimne/MRCWeb)

-- Developed a MVC application with SpringBoot and Access MYSQL Database with JPA
+- Created an MVC application using SpringBoot, connecting to a MySQL database through JPA.
-- Designed and implemented grid-based pages with Bootstrap that were adaptive to both desktop and mobile devices
+- Designed responsive grid-based pages with Bootstrap for desktop and mobile compatibility.
-- Used Python and Transformers to build Bert-based information retrieval model
+- Developed a Bert-based information retrieval model using Python and Transformers.

-## MIPS Multi-cycle Central Processing Unit
+## MIPS Multi-cycle Central Processing Unit | CPU

-Verilog HDL, Modelsim, _March 2020-June 2020_, [GitHub](https://github.com/ZYChimne/CPU-implement)
+Verilog HDL, Modelsim, _March 2020-June 2020_, [github/CPU-implement](https://github.com/ZYChimne/CPU-implement)

-- Built a CPU supporting 26 MIPS instructions, including add, sub, sw, lw, beq, bne, j, jr, jal
+- Constructed a CPU supporting 26 MIPS instructions (e.g., add, sub, sw, lw, beq, bne, j, jr, jal).
-- Implemented prediction unit so that pipeline did not have to be stalled
+- Implemented a prediction unit to prevent pipeline stalls.
-- Designed a forward unit and it was able to forward data to the next unit to improve performance
+- Designed a forward unit for data forwarding, enhancing performance.
-- Developed a hazard unit that was able to flush or stall pipeline to ensure that every instruction was executed properly
+- Developed a hazard unit to ensure proper execution of all instructions by flushing or stalling the pipeline as needed.

-## I'm Hungry
+## I'm Hungry | Restaurant Order Placement Application

-Swift, iOS, _March 2020-June 2020_, [GitHub](https://github.com/ZYChimne/I-m-Hungry)
+Swift, iOS, _March 2020-June 2020_, [github/I-m-Hungry](https://github.com/ZYChimne/I-m-Hungry)

-- A restaurant order application
-- Used SQLite to store order data and restaurant data
+- Used SQLite for data management.

 ## FTP Client

 C++, Qt, Websocket, Multithread, _July 2019-August 2019_

-- Implemented client user interface and logics using multi-thread and event to ensure the safety of UI thread
+- Created a client user interface with thread management for UI safety.
-- Developed download function supporting pause and resume using websocket
+- Designed a download function with WebSocket support, enabling pause and resume capabilities.

-## Draw and Guess
+## Draw and Guess | Android Application

 Kotlin, Android, _January 2019-February 2019_

-- Used MVVM design pattern, updating data by Live Data and Data Binding
+- Applied MVVM design pattern with LiveData and Data Binding for data updates.
-- Used ViewModelFactory as the constructor for ViewModel with Parameters
+- Utilized ViewModelFactory to construct ViewModels with parameters.

 ## Convolution Neural Network in Numpy

 Python, Numpy, _September 2018-December 2018_

-- Implemented a Convolution Neural Network using Numpy to calculate matrix production and back propagation
+- Created a Convolutional Neural Network (CNN) using Numpy for matrix operations and backpropagation.
-- Achieved an accuracy of 97% on MNIST Dataset
+- Attained a 97% accuracy on the MNIST Dataset.
-- Explored different settings of batch normalization and learning rate
+- Investigated various batch normalization and learning rate settings for optimization.

 # Standard Test Scores